ucdavis-bioinformatics-training/2023-June-RNA-Seq-Analysis/data_reduction/02-salmon_mm.md

     head 03-Counts/rnaseq_salmon_workshop_counts.txt
     ```

-1. Copy to your computer
+1. Download to your computer

     In Mac/Linux, Windows users use WinSCP.
-In a new shell session on my laptop. **NOT logged into tadpole**.
-Replace my [your_username] with your username
+In a new shell session on my laptop. **NOT logged into tadpole.
+Replace my [your_username] with your username.**

     ```bash
-    mkdir ~/rnaseq_workshop
+    mkdir -p ~/rnaseq_workshop
     cd ~/rnaseq_workshop
     scp [your_username]@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/[your_username]/rnaseq_example/03-Counts/rnaseq_salmon_workshop_counts.txt .
     ```